Justin S. Morrill: Legislation

 The Morrill Tariff of 1861 was a protective tariff law adopted on March 2, 1861.
 Passed after anti-tariff southerners had left Congress during the process of secession, Morrill designed it with the advice of Pennsylvania economist Henry C. Carey.
 It was one of the last acts signed into law by James Buchanan, and replaced the Tariff of 1857.
 Additional tariffs Morrill sponsored were passed to raise revenue during the American Civil War.

 Morrill is best known for sponsoring the Morrill Act, also known as the Land Grant College Act.
 This act was signed into law by Abraham Lincoln in 1862, and established federal funding for higher education in every state of the country.
 In his own words:

 He also authored the Morrill Anti-Bigamy Act of 1862, which targeted the Church of Jesus Christ of Latter-day Saints, based on the then-existing practice of plural marriage (polygamy).
 It imposed a five-hundred dollar fine and up to five years imprisonment for the crime of polygamy.
 On January 6, 1879, in Reynolds v.
 United States the Supreme Court, upheld the Anti-Bigamy Act's ban on plural marriage.

 While serving in the U.S. House, Morrill secured passage of legislation to establish the National Statuary Hall Collection inside the United States Capitol.
 Under the provisions of this 1864 law, each state is permitted to provide two statues of noteworthy citizens for display inside the Capitol.

 A second Land Grant College Act in 1890 targeted the former Confederate states and led to the creation of several historically black colleges and universities.

 The Land Grant College Acts ultimately led to the founding of 106 colleges including many state universities, polytechnic colleges, and agricultural and mechanical colleges.

-Personal
+Personal life

 In 1851, Morrill married Ruth Barrell Swan (1822–1898) of Easton, Massachusetts.
 They had two children.
 Justin Harris Morrill (1853–1855) died in childhood.
 James Swan Morrill (1857–1910) graduated from the University of Vermont in 1880 and Columbian College Law School in 1882.
 He was a lawyer and farmer and served in a variety of offices including as a member of the Vermont House of Representatives.
 He wrote Self-Consciousness of Noted Persons, published in 1886.

 Morrill died in Washington, D.C. on December 28, 1898.
 He was buried at Strafford Cemetery.

 At the time of Morrill's death his 43 years and 299 days of continuous Congressional service was the longest in U.S. history.
-He has since been surpassed, but still ranks 26th as of March 2021.
+He has since been surpassed, but still ranks 31st as of the end of the 118th Congress (December 2024).